Adelabumowe/aws-config/AWS-config-docs.md

 [List of Conformance Packs](https://github.com/awslabs/aws-config-rules/tree/master/aws-config-conformance-packs)

 <ins>___Pricing model___</ins>

-You pay per configuration item delivered in your AWS account per AWS Region and a configuration item is created whenever a resource undergoes a configuration change for example, when a security group is changed.
+Loyalty pays per configuration item delivered per AWS account per AWS Region and a configuration item is created whenever a resource undergoes a configuration change for example, when a security group is changed.
 Configuration items can be delivered periodically or continuously

 Periodic Recording(Every 24hrs, only if a change occurs) per configuration item per account per region is `$0.0012`

 Continuous Recording(Immediately a change occurs) per configuration item per account per region is `$0.003`

-You are also charged based on the number of AWS Config rule evaluations recorded and a rule evaluation is recorded every time a resource is evaluated.
+Loyalty is also charged based on the number of AWS Config rule evaluations recorded and a rule evaluation is recorded every time a resource is evaluated.

 First `100,000` rule evaluations costs `$0.001` per rule evaluation per region.